SPORTNERHSE/SPORTNER/README.md

 - [Presentation 1](https://docs.google.com/presentation/d/1JwsfVE41-dbPCQicatKWcWG3RtbJTgnu7HFH7VDUr4M/edit?usp=sharing)
 - [Presentation 2](https://docs.google.com/presentation/d/1pEJNlHUpqobb8mx355cGO42pWQEsqwoFxrSZxuvio64/edit?usp=sharing)

-### Project description
+### Project description:
 #### Goal
-The main goal of our project is to find named entities (names of teams and leagues) in the dataset with forecasts of sports events in Russian and English.
+- The main goal of our project is to find named entities (names of teams and leagues) in the dataset with forecasts of sports events in Russian and English.
+- We study the dataset and determine the quantity and complexity of extracting the named entities contained in the text.
+- We identify 2 ways that are best suited to extract leagues and teams

+#### Data
+In our project we are using a dataset with predictions written in Russian and English about various sports events.
+The dataset contains 702 908 unique texts with prognoses which have been parsed from sports fan websites and forums.
+There are 595 931 russian  and 106 940 english texts.
+Besides predictions it has information about team names, leagues, bookmaker names, dates, tips and odds of different matches.